roysubs/custom_bash/README.md

 # Bash Customisation / Quick Setup for WSL (focus on Ubuntu 2004 LTS)

 **`custom_loader.sh`**.
 This script can be run directly from github.
-It will download the latest `~/.custom` and then add two lines into `~/.bashrc` to dotsource `~/.custom` for all new shell instances.
-This script also updates selected very small core tools (`vim, openssh, curl, wget, dpkg, net-tools for ifconfig, git, figlet, cowsay, fortune-mod etc`) and some generic settings for `~/.vimrc`, `~/.inputrc`, `sudoers` and offers to update localisation settings as required.
+It will download the latest `~/.custom` and then add two lines into `~/.bashrc` to dotsource `~/.custom` for all new shell instances, then update some selected very small core tools that I normally want on all systems (`vim, openssh, curl, wget, dpkg, net-tools for ifconfig, git, figlet, cowsay, fortune-mod` etc), then adjust some generic settings for `~/.vimrc`, `~/.inputrc`, `sudoers` and offers to update localisation settings as required.
 It will then dotsource `~/.custom` into the currently running session to make the tools immediately available without a new login.
 To run `custom_loader.sh` on any system with an internet connection with (removed `-i` to suppress HTTP header information):
 `curl https://raw.githubusercontent.com/roysubs/custom_bash/master/custom_loader.sh | bash`
 or
 `curl https://git.io/Jt0fZ | bash`  # (shortened with `git.io`)

+**.inputrc changes**.
+`set completion-ignore-case On`   really useful to prevent case-sensitivity taking over when trying to tab complete into folders

+**`.vimrc`**

+**`sudoers`**

 Alternatively, clone the repository with: `git clone https://github.com/roysubs/custom_bash` (or `git clone https://git.io/Jt0f6`), then `cd` into that folder and run: `. custom_loader.sh` (use dotsource here to run when the script has no permissions set, and no need for `sudo` as built into the script as required).

 **`.custom`** configures a set of standard modifications (aliases, functions, .vimrc, .inputrc, sudoers) but with minimal alteration of core files.
 This is done by running the setup script `custom_loader.sh` from github which configures base tools and adds two lines to `~/.bashrc` to point at `~/.custom` so that these changes only apply to interactive shells (so will load equally in `ssh login` shells or `terminal` windows from a Linux Gnome/KDE UI, and will not load during non-interactive shells such as when a script is invoked, as discussed [here](https://askubuntu.com/questions/1293474/which-bash-profile-file-should-i-use-for-each-scenario/1293679#1293679)).